cs-ufrn/intro-computational-thinking/README.md

 writing lines of code, but as a way of abstracting complex problems, through logic, criativity and Computer Science's fundamentals, for solving them using a sequence of well-defined steps.
+Programming logic is first presented using online programming blocks tools, then a simple guessing game (check the `code/guess-range` folder) is written in Python for getting the audience familiar with basic Python constructions.

 ## Experiences